maisely/machine-learning-projects/yelp_nlp_svm.md

 ### Text Pre-processing

-The stars are then relabelled so that any reviews with 4 stars or above will be positive, anything else is deemed to be negative.
+The stars were then relabelled so that any reviews with 4 stars or above would be positive, anything else was deemed to be negative.
 This benchmark is based on a general consensus about Yelp reviews where people tend to overrate restaurants/businesses unless they feel strongly negatively about the place.
-We also remove punctuations and numbers before tokenizing the text.
+We also removed punctuations and numbers before tokenizing the text.

 ```python
 # remove punctuation